terminalcrazy1/planet-null/DesignDocs/TerrainGenerationDoc.md

 *Note 2: this document is for design and development, none of this information is imperative, and all information is subject to change through the course of development*

 *Note 3: these are the core development principals of the terrain generation.
-Thy may not affect the final product*
+They may not affect the final product*
 # Terrain Generation

 The terrain generation is handled by three noise images (maps) that are all generated with independed seeds set by the server host.